cse3901-2021au-giles/bitsplease-project6/README.md

 ## Database Design

-Courses, Project, Teams, Users, and Grades are the main components of the application
+Courses, Projects, Teams, Users, and Grades are the main components of the application

 Courses and projects have a parent-child relationship.
 A course can have many projects but a project can only belong to one and only one course.